Colin A. Eagan, M.S. | User Experience Design

 A List Apart | January 17, 2019

 There is a watershed moment approaching for personalization design.
-Most strategy is still driven out of marketing and IT departments, a holdover from the legacy of the inbound, “creepy” targeted ad.
-Fixing that model requires the same paradigm shift we’ve used to tackle other challenges in our field.
 In this piece, we take a detailed look at the UX practitioner’s emerging role in personalization design: from influencing technology selection, to data modeling, to page-level implementation.

 Five Lessons from Architecture School that Will Improve Your UX Work